jkorte-dev/mpy-dtu/README.md

 I think esp32s2 is a good choice to start with, esp32c6 even better.
 Inverter polling is very bad on rp2350 :-( but runs OK on esp32c6.

-*Only Hoymiles HM series supported.*
+*Only Hoymiles HM series supported.
+The communictation with the inverter is readonly*